pwnfoo/NTLMRecon/README.md

 # NTLMRecon

-A fast NTLM reconnaissance tool without external dependencies written.
+A fast NTLM reconnaissance tool without external dependencies.
 Written for red teams <3

 > Work in Progess.
 Things may break and change at anytime